equinor/data-science-template/README.md

    `conda env create --file conda_env.yml`

-5. Setup any python modules by executing the command:
+5. Any python modules under src need to be available to other scripts.
+This can be done in a couple of ways.
+You can setup and install the python modules by executing the setup.py command below.

    `python setup.py develop`

+    As an alternative you may prefer to set the python path directly from notebooks, test scripts etc. From Pycharm you can also right click the src folder and select the _Mark Directory As | Source Root_ option.

-6. Add project specific steps to this list e.g. copying data files...
+6. Further you should add project specific steps to this list e.g. copying data files...

 ## Using the Python environment